TheMrityunjayPathak/MachineLearning/README.md

 At a broad level, machine learning can be classified into three types:

-**Supervised learning**
+- **Supervised learning**

-**Unsupervised learning**
+- **Unsupervised learning**

-**Reinforcement learning**
+- **Reinforcement learning**

+👉**Why Should We Learn Machine Learning?**

+Machine learning is a powerful tool that can be used to solve a wide range of problems.
+It allows computers to learn from data, without being explicitly programmed.
+This makes it possible to build systems that can automatically improve their performance over time by learning from their experiences.

+**There are many reasons why learning machine learning is important:**

+- Machine learning is widely used in many industries, including healthcare, finance, and e-commerce.
+By learning machine learning, you can open up a wide range of career opportunities in these fields.

+- Machine learning can be used to build intelligent systems that can make decisions and predictions based on data.
+This can help organizations make better decisions, improve their operations, and create new products and services.

+- Machine learning is an important tool for data analysis and visualization.
+It allows you to extract insights and patterns from large datasets, which can be used to understand complex systems and make informed decisions.

+- Machine learning is a rapidly growing field with many exciting developments and research opportunities.
+By learning machine learning, you can stay up-to-date with the latest research and developments in the field.

+👉 Supervised learning is a class of problems that uses a model to learn the mapping between the input and target variables.

-👉 Supervised learning can be grouped further in two categories of algorithms:
+**Supervised learning can be grouped further in two categories of algorithms:**

-**Classification**
+- **Classification**

-**Regression**
+- **Regression**

-👉 In unsupervised learning, we don't have a predetermined result.
-The machine tries to find useful insights from the huge amount of data.
-It can be further classifieds into two categories of algorithms:
+👉 In an Unsupervised learning problem the model tries to learn by itself and recognize patterns and extract the relationships among the data.

+**Unsupervised learning can be grouped further in two categories of algorithms:**

-**Clustering**
+- **Clustering**

-**Association**
+- **Association**

-👉 **Reinforcement Learning**

-Reinforcement learning is a feedback-based learning method, in which a learning agent gets a reward for each right action and gets a penalty for each wrong action
+👉 Reinforcement learning is a feedback-based learning method, in which a learning agent gets a reward for each right action and gets a penalty for each wrong action.